Fire and Aviation Management Medical Qualifications Program

 Based on our ongoing assessments and feedback from employees and NFFE, the Arduous Medical Process implementation will remain paused, and effective immediately all IQCS cardholders will use the updated Health Screening Questionnaire (HSQ), which closely resembles the pre-2023 version.

-Additional details are provided in the Letter to Regional Foresters from Deputy Chief John Crockett about the medical clearance waiver.
+Additional details are provided in the Letter to Regional Foresters from Deputy Chief John Crockett about the medical clearance process.

 Links